Vonnie Holliday: Green Bay Packers

-Holliday was drafted in the first round with the 19th overall pick in the 1998 NFL draft by the Green Bay Packers - coincidentally with a pick acquired from Holliday's future team, the Miami Dolphins.
+Holliday was selected in the first round with the 19th overall pick in the 1998 NFL draft by the Green Bay Packers - coincidentally with a pick acquired from Holliday's future team, the Miami Dolphins.
 He had an impressive rookie season, compiling 52 tackles (34 solo), a franchise rookie record 8 sacks, 2 fumble recoveries, and 5 pass deflections in 12 games.
 In the first round of the playoffs, Holliday recorded a sack against Pro Football Hall of Fame quarterback Steve Young of the San Francisco 49ers.
 For his performance in 1998, Holliday was a consensus all-rookie selection and finished second behind Oakland Raiders cornerback Charles Woodson for AP's Defensive Rookie of the Year award.

 In 1999, Holliday played his first full pro season.
 He was once again impressive, leading all Packers linemen with 67 tackles and finishing second on the team with six sacks.
 He also added a forced fumble, fumble recovery and six passes defensed on the season.

 Battling hamstring and ankle injuries, Holliday appeared in 12 games in 2000, starting nine.
 Holliday played well when he was on the field, totaling 47 tackles, five sacks, and four passes defensed.
 He also grabbed his first career interception in a September 10 contest against quarterback Rob Johnson and the Buffalo Bills.

 Back at full health, Holliday had another good season in 2001.
 On the year, Holliday registered a career-high 81 tackles along with seven sacks, three fumble recoveries, a forced fumble and three passes defensed.
 Just as in 1999, Holliday placed first among Packers linemen in tackles and second on the team in sacks.

 In his final season with the Packers, Holliday missed four games with a torn pectoral muscle and two with a knee injury.
 In the 10 games he did play, Holliday accumulated 26 tackles, six sacks, an interception, three forced fumbles and four passes defensed.
 His second career interception came in a December 15 contest against then San Francisco 49ers quarterback Jeff Garcia.
 Holliday posted the best game of his career on December 22 against the Buffalo Bills, in which he sacked Bills quarterback Drew Bledsoe five times and forced three fumbles - a Packers single game record.
 The performance against the Bills earned him NFC Defensive Player of the Week honors.

 Though the Packers and Holliday discussed a contract extension prior to the 2002 season, the organization's decision to retain defensive tackle Cletidus Hunt - coupled with coach Mike Sherman being a fan of young defensive end Aaron Kampman - spelled the end of Holliday's tenure in Green Bay after the expiration of his rookie contract.